mathmanu/caffe-jacinto-models/docs/Cifar10_Classification_README.md

 ### Execution

 Execute the script:
+* Open the file train_cifar10_classification.sh  and look at the gpus variable.
+This should reflect the number of gpus that you have.
+For example, if you have two NVIDIA CUDA supported gpus, the gpus variable should be set to "0,1".
+If you have more GPUs, modify this field to reflect it so that the training will complete faster.

+* Finally execute the script.
-* train_cifar10_classification.sh
+train_cifar10_classification.sh

-This script will perform all the stages required to generate a sparse, quantized CNN model.
-The quantized model will be placed in $CAFFE_HOME/examples/tidsp/final.
+This script will perform all the stages required to generate a sparse CNN model.
+The final model will be placed in a folder inside scripts/training.